nthvi/public-repo/terraform-sample/basic-resource/README.md

 This variable type is text and no default value is specified.
 Hence, this value should be inputted when the file is run.

-Copy this block to variable.tf in this directory.
+Copy this block to variables.tf in this directory.

 ```bash
 variable "topic_name" {